 Phone: 03 9926 1555

 Brighton Baths: Open Air Sea Baths

 Down at Brighton you will find Victoria’s only 50 metre open water lap lane pool.
-These are a netted baths as you see widely in Sydney, with a private beach and boardwalk plus chaning rooms, showers, a healthy club and more.
+These are the netted baths seen commonly in Sydney.
+There’s also a private beach and boardwalk, changing rooms, showers and a health club.

-You need to pay to use Brighton Baths, you can pay just for the day or take out a monthly or annual membership.
+You need to pay to use Brighton Baths.
+You can sign up for a monthly or annual membership, or just pay for the day.
 Swimming laps, playing on the water and on the beach are all good fun here.
-Many people swim all year round, the water does get very cold here and the group are known as the Icebergers.
+Many people swim all year round.
+However, the water does get very cold here and the group are known as the Icebergers.

 Address: 251 Esplanade, Brighton

 Getting there: Take the Sandringham Line from Flinders Street to Brighton Beach Station.

 Melbourne Hotels with Great Pools